Collections from Our Community

 Making multiples allows Tad to show the viewer the different steps of how the sculpture unfolds and is used.
 “Metamorphosis-C” illustrates the three steps in transforming this sculpture from a strange little box all tightly packed-up to an attack ready fly hunting arsenal.
 The transformation begins with an abstract larva form, and a wing-like mesh emerges from a pupa to be reconfigured into a swatter.

-Rachel Barnes' White Ceramic Cats
+Rachel Barnes' Collection of White Ceramic Cats

 Rachel saw her first white ceramic cat in her early 20s at Agora (which is now Atomic).
 It was priced too extravagantly for her in those days but she began to covet these 1970’s mold-made kitties.
 After Lori from Dynamite gave her the first one word spread and friends started helping with her collection.
 Many evenings she comes home to find a new little friend waiting for her on the porch.